-English; Maths; Science; Physical Education (PE); History; Geography; Religious Education (RE); French; Art and Design; Drama; Computing; Music; Technology (Food, Textiles & Graphics); Personal Development.
+English; Maths; Science; Physical Education (PE); History; Geography; Religious Education (RE); French; Art and Design; Drama; Computing; Music; Technology (Food, Textiles & Design Technology); Personal Development.

 In Key Stage 4 (Years 10 and 11), the formal taught core curriculum consists of the following subjects:

 English; Maths; Science; Physical Education (PE); Religious Education (RE); Personal Development.
 In addition, students are offered a choice of Level 1 and 2 courses covering a breadth of subject areas and a range of qualifications, including but not limited to: GCSEs; Cambridge Nationals; BTECs.
 For more information about these options please view the annually updated Key Stage 4 options booklet.

 In Key Stage 5 (Years 12 and 13), students can choose 3 options from a wide range of A level and Level 3 courses.
 For more information about these options please view the annually updated Sixth Form prospectus.

 Throughout the school we operate a robust and rigorous monitoring and evaluation system.
 This reaches into all subjects and departmental areas whilst covering the range of Key Stages.
 This enables us to monitor and evaluate the quality and effectiveness of our curriculum and review areas requiring development.
 For further information about our curriculum, please contact Mr S Stones, Assistant Headteacher (Curriculum and Assessment).
 Alternatively, you can find more information and guidance on each of our subject areas page.